metaleap/vscode-extexpo/README.md

 ## Usage

-From VScode (having this repo open), F5 to debug-mode into another VScode instance with the extension loaded.
+From VScode (having this repo open), `F5` to "debug-mode" into another VScode instance with the extension loaded.

-### GUI interactions:
+### GUI interaction demos:
 * type `EXPO:` in VScode's command palette

 * when offered choices or prompted for input, your pick/input will be printed to the *Output* channel labelled `EXPO`

-### Editor interactions:
+### Editor interaction demos:

 * While loaded, this extension hijacks the `markdown` format for its demos, so might wanna disable Auto-Save -- though VScode's Undo/Redo seems entirely robust.